 The city of Merida is the cultural capital of the Yucatan state and somewhere that has only started to fall on people’s Mexico travel radars in recent years.
 This is the safest city in Mexico and in 2022, Lonely Planet and Travel and Leisure both recognized it as one of the best global cities to visit.

-The city is worthy of a few days’ explorations in itself, but it also makes a great base to take day trips out from and explore the wider Yucatan peninsula.
+The city is worthy of a dedicated 2-3 Merida itinerary in itself, but it also makes a great base to take day trips out from and explore the wider Yucatan peninsula.
 You can get from Merida to the world-famous Chichen Itza in just an hour and a half, and there are a number of lesser-known (but equally fascinating) Mayan ruins right on the city’s doorstep.

 For instance, have you ever heard of the city of Mayapan?
 This expansive, and incredibly well-preserved ancient city dates back to around 1000AD and it was here where the Ancient Mayans moved after the downfall of Chichen Itza.

-You also have the ancient sites of Dzibilchaltun and Uxmal right on your doorstep here too.
+You also have the ancient sites of Dzibilchaltun, Uxmal, and Ruta Puuc right on your doorstep here too.
 In the summer of 2022, archeologists uncovered the ancient city of Xiol which is set to open to the public later in the year.